getnamo/SocketIOClient-Unreal/README.md

 ### Emitting Events

-In C++ you can use *EmitNative*, *EmitRaw*, or *EmitRawBinary*. *EmitNative* is fully overloaded and expects all kinds of native UE4 data types and is the recommended method.
+In C++ you can use *EmitNative*, *EmitRaw*, or *EmitRawBinary*. *EmitNative* is fully overloaded and expects all kinds of native Unreal data types and is the recommended method.

 #### String